One Classic Mistake

 There were more research notes out this week from some of the quants on Wall Street, and the subject is, again, volatility.
 This is a crowded trade.
 It feels as though this trade is building and building.
 This trade has the potential to crush markets, as it will feed a vicious spiral.
 If volatility were to increase quickly, then funds will be forced to sell and de-lever.
 That selling and deleveraging will force more into the market to be sellers as buyers step aside.
 It was compared to portfolio insurance this week by Marko Kolanovic at JPMorgan.
 Just a reminder, it was portfolio insurance that was blamed for the 1987 stock market crash that took the market down 20% in one day.
 1987.
 There is that year again.

 We are in the midst of our first extended period since the financial crisis began that the market is rallying while the Fed's balance sheet is holding steady.
-You can see in the chart below courtesy of BAC that in the 2014-16 period, the market treaded water while the Fed's balance sheet did the same.
+In the 2014-16 period, the market treaded water, while the Fed's balance sheet did the same.
 Now the market is leaving the central bank balance sheet in the dust.
 Right when the Feds are talking about decreasing the balance sheet.

 September looms large as the tapering of the Fed's balance sheet looks to be still on schedule to start after the FOMC meeting on September 20th.
 The next ECB meeting is September 7th, with the Bank of Japan stepping to the plate on September 21st.
 Shale companies like Anadarko (NYSE:APC) are slashing CAPEX.
 The growth in rigs seems to have stabilized.
 Could that be an oil bottom?
 West Texas Crude is up 8.5% for the week to close just below $50 a barrel.
 The biggest week of 2017.